 Try this wording for example:

-Sample Thank You Letter to a Client After Project Completion
+Sample Thank You Letter to a Client or Customer After Project Completion

 You’ve been working with a client on a project, potentially for weeks or months, and you’ve finally finished the last set of deliverables.
-After the client has accepted the finished product, a thank you letter is in order.
-It’s a great way to further improve your client relationship so you’re more likely to get future contracts or referrals for other clients from them.
+After the client has accepted the finished product, a thank you letter written in a professional tone is in order.
+It’s a great way to further improve your client relationship so you’re more likely to get future contracts or referrals for other clients or customers from them.

 Try this sample wording: